-- a) Market rate went up from last year to this year. - b) Market rate went down from last year to this year. - c) The market rate stayed the same but there is less time left until maturity. - d) Capital gains yield is higher than yield to maturity. - e) None of the above.

-4. Scenario analysis refers to?
+- a) Market rate went up from last year to this year. - b) Market rate went down from last year to this year. - c) The market rate stayed the same but there is less time left until maturity. - d) Capital gains yield is higher than yield to maturity. - e) None of the above. - 4.
+Scenario analysis refers to? - a) finding the NPV of a project under the assumptions of different possible future costs.

-- a) finding the NPV of a project under the assumptions of different possible future costs. - b) considering different NPVs of a project under the assumption of different possible future values of the revenue the project will bring. - c) finding the NPV at the financial break-even point. - d) finding the NPV at the accounting break-even point.

-e) fixing a certain possible realization of the future and adjusting all the variables of the project accordingly to find the corresponding NPV.
+- b) considering different NPVs of a project under the assumption of different possible future values of the revenue the project will bring. - c) fixing a certain realization of the future and adjusting the interest rate by keeping all other variables of the project constant. - d) fixing a certain realization of the future constant and finding the financial break-even points by considering different interest rates. - e) fixing a certain possible realization of the future and adjusting all the variables of the project accordingly to find the corresponding NPV.